mui/material-ui/docs/src/pages/layout/breakpoints/breakpoints-fr.md

 - **lg**, large: 1280px or larger
 - **xl**, extra-large: 1920px or larger

-These values can always be customized.
+Ces valeurs peuvent être personnalisées.
 You will find them in the theme, in the [`breakpoints.values`](/customization/default-theme/?expend-path=$.breakpoints.values) object.

 The breakpoints are used internally in various components to make them responsive, but you can also take advantage of them for controlling the layout of your application through the [Grid](/layout/grid/) and [Hidden](/layout/hidden/) components.